artificialsolutions/tie-api-example-vonage-sms/README.md

 A [Nexmo](https://dashboard.nexmo.com/sign-up) account with a 'Virtual Phone Number' configured in it.
 The steps to setup the account, configure Billing, and buying a virtual number are described ahead.

-_Important:_ Adding funds is required to buy a 'Virtual Phone Number'. €10 will suffice to purchase a number and send many SMS.
+_Important:_ Adding funds is required to buy a 'Virtual Phone Number'. €10 will suffice to purchase a number and send many SMS messages.

 ### HTTPS
 A [Heroku](https://www.heroku.com/home) account is required to deploy the connector online.

-Or,

-to run the connector locally, [ngrok](https://ngrok.com/) is preferred to make the connector available via HTTPS.
+Or, to run the connector locally, [ngrok](https://ngrok.com/) is preferred to make the connector available via HTTPS.

 ## Nexmo Setup Instructions
 To setup communication wit SMS messages between a Teneo bot and Nexmo SMS API the follow these steps: